ericmoritz/fp/README.md

    bundled with functional languages
  * Provide a common interface to existing tools that makes using partials with higher-order functions more natural
+ * Provide a collection of Monads that are helpful for Python development